Parallel ATA: Multiple devices on a cable

 If two devices are attached to a single cable, one must be designated as Device 0 (in the past, commonly designated master) and the other as Device 1 (in the past, commonly designated as slave).
 This distinction is necessary to allow both drives to share the cable without conflict.
 The Device 0 drive is the drive that usually appears "first" to the computer's BIOS and/or operating system.
 In most personal computers the drives are often designated as "C:" for the Device 0 and "D:" for the Device 1 referring to one active primary partitions on each.

-The terms device and drive are used interchangeably in the industry, as in master drive or master device.

 The mode that a device must use is often set by a jumper setting on the device itself, which must be manually set to Device 0 (Master) or Device 1 (Slave).
 If there is a single device on a cable, it should be configured as Device 0.
 However, some certain era drives have a special setting called Single for this configuration (Western Digital, in particular).
 Also, depending on the hardware and software available, a Single drive on a cable will often work reliably even though configured as the Device 1 drive (most often seen where an optical drive is the only device on the secondary ATA interface).

 The words primary and secondary typically refers to the two IDE cables, which can have two drives each (primary master, primary slave, secondary master, secondary slave).